mochajs/mocha/.github/ISSUE_TEMPLATE/bug_report.md

 - The output of `mocha --version` and `node node_modules/.bin/mocha --version`:
 - The output of `node --version`:
+- Your operating system
-- The version and architecture of your operating system:
+  - name and version:
+  - architecture (32 or 64-bit):
-- Your shell (bash, zsh, PowerShell, cmd, etc.):
+- Your shell (e.g., bash, zsh, PowerShell, cmd):
 - Your browser and version (if running browser tests):
-- Any other third party Mocha related modules (with versions):
+- Any third-party Mocha-related modules (and their versions):
-- The code transpiler being used:
+- Any code transpiler (e.g., TypeScript, CoffeeScript, Babel) being used (and its version):

 ### Additional Information